dotnet/docs-maui/docs/windows/setup.md

 # Deploy and debug your .NET MAUI app on Windows

-You can use your local Windows development computer to deploy and debug a .NET MAUI app.
+You can use your local Windows development computer to deploy and debug a .NET Multi-platform App UI (.NET MAUI) app.
 This article describes how to configure Windows to debug a .NET MAUI app.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]